mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     version of OS X, even if it would not be used during installation.

   * `home`:
-    Open Homebrew's own homepage in a browser.
+    Open Tigerbrew's own homepage in a browser.

   * `home` <formula>:
     Open <formula>'s homepage in a browser.